christianhujer/assert/README.md

 # assert
-Assertions for unit tests in Golang
+Assertions for unit tests in Golang, similar to JUnit.

+##